 How to Use the Shape Builder Tool in Adobe Illustrator

-Welcome to our 8th and final installment of LabelValue.com’s Design Mini-Series.
+Welcome to our 8th installment of LabelValue.com’s Design Mini-Series.
 A series of design-focused blog posts giving you helpful tips, tricks and insight from our team of graphic designers.

 If you have missed any of our previous Design Mini-Series Posts you can view them here: